Juhi Chawla: Resurgence and professional expansion (2000–2009)

-2010s: Intermittent acting roles
+Intermittent acting roles (2010–present)

-In 2011, Chawla starred in Onir's critically acclaimed anthology film I Am (2010).
+Chawla starred in Onir's critically acclaimed anthology film I Am (2010).
 Unfolded in several chapters, the film starred Chawla alongside Manisha Koirala in an episode named "I Am Megha".
 She played the title role of a Kashmiri Pandit who travels back to her hometown in Srinagar, having been driven out of it years ago.
 For her performance, Chawla was awarded the Best Actress award at the 13th London Asian Film Festival and Award for Excellence in Hindi Cinema at the Asiavision Movie Awards.
 Her performance also earned her a nomination for the Filmfare Award for Best Supporting Actress.
 Rajeev Masand wrote, "Juhi Chawla is a portrait of suppressed vulnerability as she confronts her feelings about an old home and an old friend."

 Chawla next starred in the action comedy Son of Sardaar (2012) opposite Sanjay Dutt, which was poorly received by critics.
 Live Mint called it "the worst portrayal of Punjabiyat in Hindi cinema", although it referred to her part as "the only unique role in the film" and further noted, "An actor with proven talent for comedy, Chawla makes Pammi, her character, pathetic as well as feisty."
 The film earned ₹169.98 crore worldwide.